Ehizojie7/Crypto-Clone/README.md

-# A Crypto Website
+# CryptoVerse
-A Crypto Platform
+A Crypto landing page that was built using vanilla css